-Hearts target victory on neutral Swiss ground
+Hearts expect 'difficult' test despite ground switch

 Zurich won their domestic title by 16 points from Basel in their single season under Andre Breitenreiter.

-But the German opted to return to the Bundesliga with Hoffenheim and was replaced with compatriot Foda, who had resigned as Austria boss in March after their failure to qualify for the World Cup finals.
+But the German opted to return to the Bundesliga with Hoffenheim and was replaced by compatriot Foda, who had resigned as Austria boss in March after their failure to qualify for the World Cup finals.

 Striker Assan Ceesay, who provided 22 goals and 11 assists last season, also decided to reject a new deal in preference for a move to Lecce in Serie A.

-In has come Ivan Santini - the 33-year-old Croat has already scored twice in Europe this season - as well as ex-Hearts winger Avdijaj.
+In has come Ivan Santini - the 33-year-old Croatian has already scored twice in Europe this season - as well as ex-Hearts winger Avdijaj.

 Striker Wilfried Gnonto recently became Italy's youngest-ever scorer at the age of 18 and, like 20-year-old Swiss defender Becir Omeragic, has already accumulated four international caps.